-Chlorhexidine gluconate (abbreviated as CHG) is a special kind of soap that has been used for years in hospitals and similar facilities to clean specific areas in preparation for surgery and other procedures.
+Chlorhexidine gluconate (abbreviated as CHG) is a special kind of soap that has been used for years in hospitals and similar facilities to clean specific areas of the body in preparation for surgery and other procedures.

 At the hospital where I am currently employed, we are currently experimenting to determine the effectiveness that chlorhexidine gluconate, or chg, has against patient infections by using it on patients daily instead of bathing with soap and water.